Xipe Totec: Human sacrifice

 Various methods of human sacrifice were used to honour this god.
 The flayed skins were often taken from sacrificial victims who had their hearts cut out, and some representations of Xipe Totec show a stitched-up wound in the chest.

 "Gladiator sacrifice" is the name given to the form of sacrifice in which an especially courageous war captive was given mock weapons, tied to a large circular stone and forced to fight against a fully armed Aztec warrior.
 As a weapon he was given a macuahuitl (a wooden sword with blades formed from obsidian) with the obsidian blades replaced with feathers.
 A white cord was tied either around his waist or his ankle, binding him to the sacred temalacatl stone.
 At the end of the Tlacaxipehualiztli festival, gladiator sacrifice (known as tlauauaniliztli) was carried out by five Aztec warriors; two jaguar warriors, two eagle warriors and a fifth, left-handed warrior.

 "Arrow sacrifice" was another method used by the worshippers of Xipe Totec.
 The sacrificial victim was bound spread-eagled to a wooden frame, he was then shot with many arrows so that his blood spilled onto the ground.
 The spilling of the victim's blood to the ground was symbolic of the desired abundant rainfall, with a hopeful result of plentiful crops.
 After the victim was shot with the arrows, the heart was removed with a stone knife.
 The flayer then made a laceration from the lower head to the heels and removed the skin in one piece.
-These ceremonies went on for twenty days, meanwhile the votaries of the god wore the skins.
+These ceremonies went on for twenty days; meanwhile the votaries of the god wore the skins.

 Another instance of sacrifice was done by a group of metalworkers who were located in the town of Azcapotzalco, who held Xipe Totec in special veneration.
 Xipe was a patron to all metalworkers (teocuitlapizque), but he was particularly associated with the goldsmiths.
 Among this group, those who stole gold or silver were sacrificed to Xipe Totec.
-Before this sacrifice, the victims were taken through the streets as a imposter to others.
+Before this sacrifice, the victims were taken through the streets as a warning to others.

 Other forms of sacrifice were sometimes used; at times the victim was cast into a firepit and burned, others had their throats cut.